Command Line Environment

 - Create a short form for another command, its structure:

-# Make shorthands for common flagsalias ll="ls -lh"# Save a lot of typing for common commandsalias gs="git status"alias gc="git commit"alias v="vim"# Save you from mistypingalias sl=ls# Overwrite existing commands for better defaultsalias mv="mv -i" # -i prompts before overwritealias mkdir="mkdir -p" # -p make parent dirs as neededalias df="df -h" # -h prints human readable format# Alias can be composedalias la="ls -A"alias lla="la -l"
+# Make shorthands for common flagsalias ll="ls -lh"# Save a lot of typing for common commandsalias gs="git status"alias gc="git commit"alias v="vim"# Save you from mistypingalias sl=ls# Overwrite existing commands for better defaultsalias mv="mv -i" # -i prompts before overwritealias mkdir="mkdir -p" # -p make parent dirs as neededalias df="df -h" # -h prints human readable format# Alias can be composedalias la="ls -A"alias lla="la -l"- Disable an alias

 Dotfiles